locize/blog/source/_posts/how-to-choose-the-right-translation-management-system-with-i18next.md

 In this blog post, we embark on a journey to explore the capabilities of a TMS and its integration with i18next, with a focus on how the system designed by the i18next founders stands out in particular as the perfect TMS for managing translations in i18next projects.
 We will delve into the unique features that set it apart from alternatives, understanding its role as an essential component in the localization workflow.

 Throughout this article, we will provide insights and practical tips for developers and localization teams looking to select the right TMS with seamless i18next integration.
-By the end, readers will have a clear understanding of several advantages, empowering them to make informed decisions when choosing a translation management system that optimizes their i18next-powered localization workflow.
+By the end, readers will have a clear understanding of several advantages, empowering them to make informed decisions when choosing a translation management solution that optimizes their i18next-powered localization workflow.

-Join us as we unravel the strengths of i18next and the capabilities of a good translation management system, offering a powerful combination for efficient and effective [software localization](../what-is-software-localization/) in the globalized digital landscape.
+Join us as we unravel the strengths of i18next and the capabilities of a good translation management solution, offering a powerful combination for efficient and effective [software localization](../what-is-software-localization/) in the globalized digital landscape.

 ## II.
 Understanding i18next and the Need for an Effective TMS <a name="i18next-tms"></a>

 ### A. The Background and History of i18next <a name="i18next-history"></a>

-To comprehend the importance of an effective translation management system, it's essential to grasp the foundation on which it is built - i18next.
+To comprehend the importance of an effective system for translation management, it's essential to grasp the foundation on which it is built - i18next.
 [Born in 2011](https://www.i18next.com/misc/the-history-of-i18next), i18next emerged as a solution to a critical challenge faced by developers - finding an internationalization library that could seamlessly run on both server-side and client-side single-page applications.

 From its humble beginnings, i18next quickly gained momentum, becoming one of the [most widely used](https://npmtrends.com/i18next) frameworks for translating web and mobile applications.
 Its success was fueled by an extraordinary response from the community, which led to the establishment of a fast-growing [ecosystem](https://www.i18next.com/overview/supported-frameworks) [around i18next](https://www.i18next.com/overview/plugins-and-utils).